 In South Korea, where it is called miyeoak (미역) or sea-mustard, wakame is one of the most popular seaweeds consumed.
 Traditionally, it is prepared in soups (miyeok-guk) to feed mothers soon after the birth of the baby.

-Miyeok muchim (미역무침, wakame salad) is a delicious side dish in the Korean penninsula.
+Miyeok muchim (미역무침, wakame salad) is a delicious side dish in the Korean peninsula.

-In Japan, rehdrated wakame used liberally in the preparation of miso soup, and cucumber vinegar salad (sunomono).
+In Japan, rehydrated wakame is used liberally in the preparation of miso soup, and cucumber vinegar salad (sunomono).

 Like other marine produce, wakame seaweed carries relatively higher concentrations of sodium and other minerals, trace elements, and heavy metals.
 Moderate consumption of wakame (not more than 10 grams per day) offers several health benefits such as omega-3 fatty acids, which otherwise are not found in many plant-based diets.
 (Medical disclaimer).